16 Must-Visit Spots In Montana

 Montanans refer to their state as "the last best place."
-It's easy to see why, as it has a long list of attributes: national and state parks, wildlife, culture, arts, events, historical sites, Old West charm, college towns, hospitality, great food, and wide open spaces.
+It's easy to see why, as it has a long list of attributes featuring everything from national and state parks, wildlife, culture, arts, events to historical sites, Old West charm, college towns, hospitality, great food, and wide open spaces.
 Montana ranks as the fourth largest U.S. state based on the area it covers but in the lowest 10 by population.
-National forest acreage outnumbers people there — by far.
+National forest acreage outnumbers people there — a serious understatement.

-The state serves as a paradise for outdoor recreation all year.
+The Treasure State serves as a paradise for outdoor recreation all year.
 Among the best states for hiking during the summer, you'll also find spectacular skiing, snowmobiling, and ice fishing in Montana in the winter.
+Put simply, there's never a bad time to visit Montana, but the state is at its best between June and August and the snowy months between December and March.
 The diverse geology, including parts of the Rocky Mountains and the Great Plains, provides an extensive array of outdoor experiences.
 Millions of people visit the state's most famous landmark, Glacier National Park to the north, every year.
 Down south, you'll find part of Yellowstone National Park and gateway towns that make great base camps for exploring Montana and beyond.
+They call this place Big Sky Country for a reason, after all.

 1. Glacier National Park

 Viewpoints invite you to channel your inner Ansel Adams.
 Trailheads offer various options, from short, accessible paths to rugged multi-day expeditions.
 The park's trails span more than 700 miles.
-Or, if you prefer water to land, the area also boasts over 700 lakes and 500 streams.
+If you prefer water to land, the area boasts over 700 lakes and 500 streams.
 You can fish, boat in motorized and non-motorized vessels, brave the whitewater rapids, or just float like a lazy river connoisseur.
-Whether traversing by car, boot, or boat, keep a lookout for the A-listers of the animal kingdom.
-Elk, mountain goats, bighorn sheep, and grizzly bears roam the park.
+Whether traversing by car, boot, or boat, keep a lookout for the A-listers of the animal kingdom: Elk, mountain goats, bighorn sheep, and grizzly bears roam the park.

 2. Flathead County

 Glacier National Park is known for its splendor, but the scenic beauty and outdoor recreation options don't end at the park's gate.
 Adjacent to the park, you'll find a trio of must-visit cities in Flathead County.
 Columbia Falls waits just under 30 minutes away.
-It's an excellent home base for your park adventures — but the spot is more than just a gateway.
+It's an excellent home base for your park adventures.
 Picture a quaint downtown with charming shops, mouth-watering eateries, and a beer garden with live music.
 For the fun-seekers, check out the water park and zipline course during summer, and look for snowmobile thrills when the snow falls.

-Travel just a tad over half an hour from the park's West Entrance, and you'll find yourself in Whitefish, tucked between Whitefish Lake and Whitefish Mountain Resort.
+Travel just a tad over half an hour from the park's West Entrance, and you are in Whitefish, tucked between Whitefish Lake and Whitefish Mountain Resort.
 This isn't just any resort — with more than 3,000 skiable acres, it's one of the largest ski resorts in North America.
 Come summer, enjoy scenic lift rides, hiking, mountain biking, an aerial adventure park, and Montana's only alpine slide.
-Beyond the resort, you'll find charming shops, foodie-approved restaurants, and plenty of lodging options in Whitefish.
+You'll also find charming shops, foodie-approved restaurants, and plenty of lodging options in Whitefish.

 3. Missoula